Naʼvi language: Sound change

 The plosives undergo lenition after certain prefixes and prepositions.
 The ejective consonants px tx kx become the corresponding plosives p t k; the plosives and affricate p t ts k become the corresponding fricatives f s h; and the glottal stop ’ disappears entirely.
 For example, the plural form of po "s/he" is ayfo "they", with the p weakening into an f after the prefix ay-.

 Lenition has its own significance when the plural prefix can optionally be omitted.
 In the above example, ayfo can be shortened to fo.
 Similarly, the plural of tsmukan "brother" can be smukan (from aysmukan).

 Grammar

 Naʼvi has free word order.
-For example, the English "I see you" (a common greeting in Naʼvi), can be as follows in Naʼvi:
+For example, the English "I see you" (a common greeting in Naʼvi) can be written as follows in Naʼvi:

-All forms of "I see you" in Naʼvi are completely correct.
-As sentences become more complex though, some words, like adjectives and negatives, will have to stay in a more or less fixed position in the sentence, depending on what the adjective or negative is describing.
+As sentences become more complex, some words, like adjectives and negatives, will have to stay in a more or less fixed position in the sentence, depending on what the adjective or negative is describing.